My draft story

 It didn’t go as planned.
 Since I was working in heart research, I knew how to read my blood pressure just by watching the mercury tube.
 I could feel systole, the big number, and diastole, the small number, easily.
-My pressure was 150/110, just as I had planned.
-The doctor just looked at me and wrote down 120/80, normal pressure and smiled.
+My blood pressure was 150/110, just as I had planned.
+The doctor just looked at me and wrote down 120/80, which is normal pressure, and smiled.
 Oops, on to plan B.

 The piece of paper with the specific gravity of the urine test was pink.
 I then noticed that everyone who preceded me had the same number.
 That, too, was faked because it wasn’t being checked.
 If they were smart, they would have varied the nuNow I was out of plans when I remembered something that my draft dodger friends had discussed.
 The last part of the exam was to fill out a form indicating medical history, that of the family and other items.
 One question was, “Are you a homosexual?”
 The two answers were no and yes.
 We know that neither answer was of interest.
 Administrators want the blanks filled in.
 If a person failed to answer a question, they had to ask verbally.
 I left it blank, as that was the only possibility, however slim it was.

 My Dr. came back into the room and made a couple of comments.
 He then asked me one question.
-“Do you think that under the stress of battle that you might revert back?”
+“Do you think that under the stress of battle that you might revert?”
 I told the truth, I said, “I hope not.”
-He gave me the brass ring, a classification of 4F.
+He gave me a classification of 4F.
+I got lucky again.

 So, the draft board has me down as a gay person, and I wasn’t drafted to fight in Viet Nam.

-I am a proud draft dodger and one uncle never spoke to me again, although he didn’t know exactly how I avoided it.
-Not one relative ever came back to me to apologize for me being right about that war, not even after McNamara admitted the truth of it many years later in his book.
-They are hypocrites.
+I am a proud draft dodger, and one uncle never spoke to me again, although he didn’t know how I avoided it.
+Not one relative ever came back to me to apologize for me being right about that war, not even after McNamara admitted the truth many years later in his book.
+They were hypocrites.